-Range of Possible Level Type of Disclosure Recommended Actions Description The member has one or more publications or research grants that are likely to be part of the evidence review, and that address key questions in the analytic framework, or that express opinions related to the topic.
-Whether or not action is needed will Member may not serve as a lead on the topic workgroup Member may not participate as a lead in the topic workgroup specific to conflict, but may discuss and vote on the topic. depend on the specific content of the publications and/or grants, and the source of funding of any grants.
+Level Type of Disclosure Range of Possible Recommended Actions Description The member has one or more publications or research grants that are likely to be part of the evidence review, and that address key questions in the analytic framework, or that express opinions related to the topic.
+Whether or not action is needed will Member may not serve as a lead on the topic workgroup Member may not participate as a lead in the topic workgroup specific to conflict, but may discuss and vote on the topic.
 Recusal from all participation in topic activities Member may not participate as a lead on the topic workgroup specific to conflict and may not discuss or vote on the topic.
 Member will leave the meeting room for all discussion and voting.
 Publicly released recommendations will denote the member's recusal from participation and voting on this topic.